microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

 Ultimately, the host has final control over whether WOPI operations attempted by the client should succeed or fail based on the :term:`access token` provided in the WOPI request.
 Thus, these properties do not act as an authorization mechanism.
-Rather, these properties help WOPI clients tailor tailor their UI and behavior to the specific permissions a user has.
+Rather, these properties help WOPI clients tailor their UI and behavior to the specific permissions a user has.
 For example, a WOPI client can hide file renaming UI if the :term:`UserCanRename` property is ``false``.

 However, a WOPI client expects that even if that UI were somehow made available to a user without appropriate